khairulslt/tornado-api/README.md

 # Start the virtual environment
 .\env\Scripts\activate
 ```
+## Other Thoughts

+- I spent some time researching on [what response codes to return](https://stackoverflow.com/questions/11746894/what-is-the-proper-rest-response-code-for-a-valid-request-but-an-empty-data).
+Specifically for this challenge, I chose to return 200 with results: True & empty data instead of 400 with results: False & an error.
+Personally, I think it makes a lot more sense from a product UX perspective. e.g If I'm searching for something like "Unicorn Pyjamas Pink Stripes" on the Adidas website and it doesn't exist...
+I would rather be directed to a product screen where nothing's there VS a 404 page which might make me confused as an online shopper.

 # Backend Tech Challenge
 An exercise to assess your skills with Python, Tornado (Web Framework), and writing non-blocking/asynchronous code.